Kurbitz/PDCMAD/README.md

 #### Checking installation
 Now everything should be set up.
 You can try if everything is properly installed and running with the checks below.

-Grafana and InfluxDB is checked by going to browser and see if the service is up.
+Grafana and InfluxDB is checked by going to a browser and see if the service is up.

 Default InfluxDB:
 `http://localhost:8086`